MicrosoftDocs/powerquery-docs/powerquery-docs/cluster-values.md

 ---
-title: Fuzzy cluster column
+title: Cluster values
-description: An article that demonstrates how to create a fuzzy cluster column Power Query
+description: An article that demonstrates how to create a cluster values column Power Query
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: